-From the dawn of modernity to contemporary headlines, the proponents classical liberalism-those heirs of whom we todav call and "conservative"-have at best offered lip service to the defense of "traditional values" while its leadership class unanimously supports the main instrument of practical individualism in our modern world, the global "free market."
-This market-like all markets-while justified in the name of "laissez-faire," in fact depends on constant state energy, intervention, and support, and has consistently been supported by classical liberals for its solvent effect on traditional relationships, cultural norms, generational and the practices and habits that subordinate thinking, considerations to concerns born of interpersonal bonds and charity.
-Claiming that the radical individual imagined by liberal theory was a "given," liberal practice advanced this normative ideal through an everburgeoning state that ceaselessly expanded not in spite of individualism, but to bring about its realization.
+From the dawn of modernity to contemporary headlines, the proponents and heirs of classical liberalism-those whom we today call "conservative"-have at best offered lip service to the defense of "traditional values" while its leadership class unanimously supports the main instrument of practical individualism in our modern world, the global "free market."
+This market-like all markets-while justified in the name of "laissez-faire," in fact depends on constant state energy, intervention, and support, and has consistently been supported by classical liberals for its solvent effect on traditional relationships, cultural norms, generational thinking, and the practices and habits that subordinate market considerations to concerns born of interpersonal bonds and charity.
+Claiming that the radical individual imagined by liberal theory was a "given," liberal practice advanced this normative ideal through an ever-burgeoning state that ceaselessly expanded not in spite of individualism, but to bring about its realization.